goldmann/docker-squash/README.rst

       -h, --help            show this help message and exit -v, --verbose         Verbose output
       --version             Show version and exit
-      -d, --development     Does not clean up after failure for easier debugging -f FROM_LAYER, --from-layer FROM_LAYER
+      -f FROM_LAYER, --from-layer FROM_LAYER
                             Number of layers to squash or ID of the layer (or image ID or image name) to squash from.
                             In case the provided value is an integer, specified number of layers will be squashed.